GeekHub-FrontEnd-CMS-Online-8/QA-and-Automation-101/README.md

 # QA and Automation 101

+The first edition of the QA and Automation course in Hack Bulgaria

 In this course students will learn the basic theory behind software quality assurance and test automation.
 More importantly they will learn how to think like testers and analyze a given problem from various angles, often without